espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 The factory function :cpp:func:`rmt_new_tx_channel`, :cpp:func:`rmt_new_rx_channel` and :cpp:func:`rmt_new_sync_manager` are guaranteed to be thread-safe by the driver, which means, user can call them from different RTOS tasks without protection by extra locks.
 Other functions that take the :cpp:type:`rmt_channel_handle_t` and :cpp:type:`rmt_sync_manager_handle_t` as the first positional parameter, are not thread-safe. which means the user should avoid calling them from multiple tasks.

+The following functions are allowed to use under ISR context as well.

+- :cpp:func:`rmt_receive`

 .. _rmt-kconfig-options:

 Kconfig Options